Amazeryogo/CrispyDB/templates/README.md

-# All the html files for webUI
+# All the html behind WEBUI